juliandavis-xapi/xapi-ai-format/README.md

 # xAPI Query to CSV / JSONL / xAPI JSON for AI

 This project provides a web interface for querying xAPI (Experience API) statements from a Learning Record Store (LRS) and exporting the data in CSV, JSONL, or raw xAPI JSON formats.
-The tool is designed to help you fetch, process, and download xAPI statements easily.
+The tool is designed to help you fetch, process, and download xAPI statements easily and submit the file to an AI LLM or customGPT.

 ## Features